Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Correlations

 We calculate the correlations by adapting Laplace's method.
-The assumption that the coupling matrix is positive definite is key for the Hubbard-Stratonovich transformation: \begin{prop} [Multidimensional Hubbard-Stratonovich]Let $J$ be a heterogeneous coupling matrix, and $\left(x_{11},\ldots,x_{MN_{M}}\right)$ a spin configuration.
-We set for all $\lambda\in\{1,\ldots,M\}$
+The assumption that the coupling matrix is positive definite is of key importance for the Hubbard-Stratonovich transformation: \begin{prop} [Multidimensional Hubbard-Stratonovich]Let $J$ be a heterogeneous coupling matrix, and\\ $\bx=\left(x_{11},\ldots,x_{MN_{M}}\right)\in\{ -1,1 \}^{N}$ a spin configuration.
+Then